Helioviewer-Project/jp2gen/idl/readme.txt

 For questions/comments, please contact Jack.Ireland@nasa.gov .

-Many more details on using the code available at http://www.helioviewer.org/wiki/JP2Gen .
+Many more details on using the code will be forthcoming in an updated guide.
+In the meantime please use the Wayback Machine to search for wiki.helioviewer.org.

 General purpose